asimsek29/springboot-app/README.md

 $ eksctl version
 ```

-## Part 2 - Creating the Kubernetes Cluster on EKS
+## Creating the Kubernetes Cluster on EKS

 - If needed create ssh-key with commnad `ssh-keygen -f ~/.ssh/id_rsa`